mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

 Installation
 ============

-If you only want to run the tests without developing anything:
+If you only want to run the tests without developing gaia-ui-tests further:

     pip install gaiatest